lxc/incus-os/doc/flasher-tool.md

 Three special environment variables are recognized by the flasher tool, which can be used to provide defaults:

-- `INCUSOS_IMAGE`: Specifies a local Incus OS install image to work with, and will disable checking the Linux Containers CDN for a newer version.
+- `INCUSOS_IMAGE`: Specifies a local IncusOS install image to work with, and will disable checking the Linux Containers CDN for a newer version.

-- `INCUSOS_IMAGE_FORMAT`: When downloading from the Linux Containers CDN, specifies the Incus OS install image format (`iso` or `img`) to fetch, and will disable prompting the user for this information.
+- `INCUSOS_IMAGE_FORMAT`: When downloading from the Linux Containers CDN, specifies the IncusOS install image format (`iso` or `img`) to fetch, and will disable prompting the user for this information.

 - `INCUSOS_SEED_TAR`: Specifies a user-created [install seed](install-seed.md)